Parents' guide to teen tampons: pros & cons explained | luna app

 Periods & hormones

-If your teen has started or is about to start their period, they might be curious about tampons.
+If your teen has started or is about to start their period, they might be curious about different period products.

-A tampon is a small cotton plug designed to sit inside the vagina to absorb period blood.
+A tampon is a small cotton tube designed to sit inside the vagina to absorb period blood.

-It’s removed by gently pulling on the small string attached to it.
+It’s removed by gently pulling on the tiny string attached to it.

 There are many types of tampons available to suit different flows.
 Some come with applicators, which can make insertion easier.